pluja/awesome-privacy/README.md

 - [Cryptomator](https://cryptomator.org) - Cryptomator encrypts your data quickly and easily.
 Afterwards you upload them protected to your favorite cloud service
 - [Syncthing](https://syncthing.net/) - Continuous file synchronization program.
 It synchronizes files between two or more computers in real time, safely protected from prying eyes.
 - [Rclone](https://rclone.org/) - Rclone is a command line program to manage files on cloud storage.
 It is a feature rich alternative to cloud vendors' web storage interfaces and like the tools listed above enables encryption for encrypting files in the cloud.
+- [Restic](https://restic.net/) - Restic is also command line program to manage files on various cloud storage providers.
+Restic uses encryption by default.
+Few noteworthy features of restic include browsing through storage as git like snapshots at no extra storage cost, deduplication and significant savings through compression.

 ## Databases
 [![](https://shields.tosdr.org/en_217.svg)](https://tosdr.org/en/service/217)